awspete/awsiot/aws-iot210-device-management-builders-session/AWS_IoT_Device_Management_Builders_Session.md

 		aws iot update-indexing-configuration \
 		  --thing-indexing-configuration thingIndexingMode=REGISTRY_AND_SHADOW

-* Verify if fleet indexing is enabled for both registry and shadow
+* Verify if fleet indexing is enabled for both registry and shadow.

 		aws iot get-indexing-configuration